 This article describes how you can define these classes, while several others in the blog cover their application in various (mostly data masking) contexts.
 For a complete index of these articles, see this section of the IRI software self-learning page.

 Create Data Classes

 The data classes work by matching (1) the name of the class to the name of the field, (2) a pattern to the data in the field, or (3) set file contents against the data in the field.
 The first item is done for you automatically in the classifying process, if that option is chosen.
 You can add as many patterns and set file matchers as you need for each class to return your intended results.
-Rank is an available option and, though not used in the classification process, it can be used to prioritize your data classes if that option is needed.

 You can also make your data classes and groups inactive.
 If you have a lot of classes but want to filter out the items not used in your particular project, you can make them inactive.
 This allows you to retain a copy of them but not clutter the drop down list that uses these classes.

 You can also have data class groups.
 For instance, the included group “NAMES” contains the data classes FIRST_NAME, LAST_NAME, and FULL_NAME.
 If you want to apply a rule to multiple classes, you can use a group instead of selecting data classes individually.

 For this example, I removed the underscore from the FIRST_NAME data class to demonstrate the name matching option of classification.

 Once the matchers have been added to the needed classes, you can run the Data Classification Source Wizard.
 The wizard accepts the following data formats: CSV, Delimited, LDIF, ODBC, or XML.
 This wizard provides the means to select sources for your data class library for classification later.